-ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) RESPONSE Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective Β7 Is the person responsible for TBM/ responsible Building Operator reliably and quickly informed by BACS about energy waste and/or comfort compromised operation of HVAC systems with an indication of where/how to take corrective action?
-A PDF extract/print screen from Alarm/Activity log, provided by the BACS, that shows the last 3 examples when the BACS system sent a message/alarm about deviations from expected energy performance of HVAC and / or indoor comfort conditions to the responsible person, also including the status of this alarm (e.g. acknowledged status) Examples for Energy Waste: Notification of pre-defined % deviation (for a pre-defined duration) between the measured supply and return water temperature difference for a heating coil and the design temperature difference; Notification of pre-defined % deviation (for a pre-defined duration) between the actual efficiency of heating/cooling generators, e.g. "coefficient of performance", and the design efficiency Notification related to any of the evidence provided in the supporting records used in B1-B6 checks Examples for Comfort-Compromised Operation: Notification of deviations in space temperature outside of operator-defined comfort range.
-Check the availability of BACS activity log record YES 🗆 NO 🗆 There must be a nominated responsible person(s) for the operation and optimization of the TBM.
+ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) RESPONSE Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective В7 Is the person responsible for TBM/ responsible Building Operator reliably and quickly informed by BACS about energy waste and/or comfort compromised operation of HVAC systems with an indication of where/how to take corrective action?
+A PDF extract/print screen from Alarm/Activity log, provided by the BACS, that shows the last 3 examples when the BACS system sent a message/alarm about deviations from expected energy performance of HVAC and / or indoor comfort conditions to the responsible person, also including the status of this alarm (e.g. acknowledged status) Examples for Energy Waste: 1.
+Notification of pre-defined % deviation (for a predefined duration) between the measured supply and return water temperature difference for a heating coil and the design temperature difference; 2.
+Notification of pre-defined % deviation (for a predefined duration) between the actual efficiency of heating/cooling generators, e.g. "coefficient of performance", and the design efficiency 3.
+Notification related to any of the evidence provided in the supporting records used in B1-B6 checks Examples for Comfort-Compromised Operation: 1.
+Notification of deviations in space temperature outside of operator-defined comfort range.
+2. Notification of deviations in CO2 level above the operator-defined comfort acceptable limit.
+Check the availability of BACS activity log record YES NO There must be a nominated responsible person(s) for the operation and optimization of the TBM.
 There should be a process in place to inform & involve the nominated Building operator instantly to implement corrective actions to maintain and improve EE

-ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) RESPONSE Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective (c) ALLOWING COMMUNICATION with CONNECTED TBS and OTHER APPLIANCES inside the building, and BEING INTEROPERABLE with TBS across DIFFERENT TYPES of PROPRIETARY TECHNOLOGIES, DEVICES and MANUFACTURERS C1 Can BACS manage relevant information with other connected TBS and devices, and enable "global" cross TBS optimization strategies while improving operation at "individual" equipment level?
-A PDF report of an example that shows coordination in the operation of 2 or more individual systems/devices: Example 1: Interlock between heating and cooling control to prevent simultaneous heating and cooling Example 2: Combined light/blind/HVAC control in rooms Example 3: Sequencing of different heat/cold generators OR SIMILAR reports accompanied with an explanation of how this alternative proof fulfils the specific requirement Check the availability of an example BACS report that proves exchange of information between BACS connected systems / devices YES 🗆 NO 🗆 C2 Does BACS control the start/stop of HVAC-related systems / devices?
+ID SELF-DECLARATION COMPLIANCE QUESTIONS (answered by Building Owner) SELF-DECLARATION COMPLIANCE SUPPORTING RECORDS (provided by Building Owner) COMPLIANCE VERIFICATION CHECKS (conducted by Building Inspector) RESPONSE Boundary Conditions / PREREQUISITES for the BACS capabilities to be effective (c) ON with CONNECTED TBS and OTHER APPLIANCES inside the IETARY TECHNOLOGIES, DEVICES and MANUFACTURERS ne building, and BEING IN NTEROPERABLE with TBS across C1 Can BACS manage relevant information with other connected TBS and devices, and enable "global" cross TBS optimization strategies while improving operation at "individual" equipment level?
+A PDF report of an example that shows coordination in the operation of 2 or more individual systems/devices: Example 1: Interlock between heating and cooling control to prevent simultaneous heating and cooling Example 2: Combined light/blind/HVAC control in rooms Example 3: Sequencing of different heat/cold generators OR SIMILAR reports accompanied with an explanation of how this alternative proof fulfils the specific requirement Check the availability of an example BACS report that proves exchange of information between BACS connected systems / devices YES □ NO □ C2 Does BACS control the sticl/stop of HVAC-related systems / devices?
 A PDF print screen/photo of BACS connected and controlled equipment / devices, e.g. chiller, fan coil unit, lighting system, solar protection system, solar heat system, CHP If possible, provide an example with different proprietary technologies.
-Example: Re-use the check for A4, and add the make/model number of the system/device, e.g. air handling unit, domestic hot water system, room controls from different manufacturer that BACS interfaces with Check the availability of selected print screens that show BACS control of various systems / devices YES 🗆 NO Only connected HVAC- related systems and appliances in the sense of EPBD are in scope - refer to the Starting section S
+Example: Re-use the check for A4, and add the make/model number of the system/device, e.g. air handling unit, domestic hot water system, room controls from different manufacturer that BACS interfaces with Check the availability of selected print screens that show BACS control of various systems / devices YES □ NO □ Only connected HVAC- related systems and appliances in the sense of EPBD are in scope - refer to the Starting section S